andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

-As you can see, in the `componentDidMount()` method an event handler has been added to the `onmessage` property of the `eventSource` object.
+As we can see, in the `componentDidMount()` method an event handler has been added to the `onmessage` property of the `eventSource` object.
 The `onmessage` property stores an event handler that will be called when an event comes from the server.
 In our case, the assigned event handler calls the `updateFlightState()` method in order to update the component state with the data sent by the server.
 Each event carries data in the `e.data` property represented as a string.
 In our case, the data will be a JSON string that represents updated flight data, as we will see in next section.

 ## Building the Server

 The server-side of our application is a simple *Node.js* web server responding to requests submitted to the *events* endpoint.
-To implement it create a `server` folder at the same level of the `client` folder of the React application.
-Within the `server` folder, create the `server.js` file and put the following code inside it:
+To implement it, let's create a `server` folder at the same level of the `client` folder of the React application.
+Within the `server` folder, let's create the `server.js` file and put the following code inside it:

 ```javascript
 // server.js